khrome/rhetor-background-teller/README.md

-Rhetor : CaptionTeller
+Rhetor : BackgroundTeller
 ==============
-A Component for [Rhetor](https://www.npmjs.com/package/rhetor) which displays a text overlay of the current focus.
+A Component for [Rhetor](https://www.npmjs.com/package/rhetor) which displays imagery based on the current focus content of the story

 Install
 -------